Ain't No Other Man: Accolades

 At the 2007 Grammy Awards, "Ain't No Other Man" earned Aguilera a Grammy Award for Best Female Pop Vocal Performance.
 The song also earned a BMI Award in 2008.
 The Village Voice's Pazz & Jop annual critics' poll voted "Ain't No Other Man" as the third best single of 2006.
 The song placed at number 32 on Pitchfork's list of The Top 100 Tracks of 2006.
-Rolling Stone ranked "Ain't No Other Man" at number 18 on their list of 2006's best songs, and Paweł Nowotarski of Porcys named it the 11th best song of the year.
+Rolling Stone ranked "Ain't No Other Man" at number 18 on their list of 2006's best songs, Paweł Nowotarski of Porcys named it the 11th best song of the year, Digital Dream Door called it the 17th best song of 2006, and LiveAbout placed it at number nineteen of a similar list.
+New York Post positioned the track at number thirty-three on its list of the "206 Best Songs to Download from 2006".
+"Ain't No Other Man" has also been nominated for the J-Wave Award, reaching number five on the countdown of the hundred best songs of the year.Billboard deemed it "a pop classic", and placed it on its list of the 50 Best Love Songs of the 21st Century.
 The British magazine i-D listed it at number thirty-eight in the Best Pop Comebacks of the 21st Century ranking, calling it "immaculate".
 The song was also included in the book 1001 Songs You Must Hear Before You Die by Robert Dimery.

 Commercial performance

 "Ain't No Other Man" debuted at number 19 on the US Billboard Hot 100 during the week of June 24, 2006.
 In the following week, it rose to number 13.
 On July 8, 2006, "Ain't No Other Man" reached number nine on the chart.
 In its fourth week charting, the song reached number six, which became its peak.
 It became Aguilera's first top-ten hit on the chart since "Beautiful" (2002).
 At the end of 2006, Billboard ranked "Ain't No Other Man" the 32nd most successful hit of the year.
 On the Billboard Pop Songs chart, the track peaked at number eight and remained there for a total of 20 weeks.
 The song was a major hit on the US dance market, peaking atop the Hot Dance Club Songs chart.
 "Ain't No Other Man" was recognized as the eighth best-charting single on the Hot Dance Club Songs of 2006 by Billboard.
 On August 15, 2006, the track was certified double platinum by the Recording Industry Association of America (RIAA) for selling more than one million digital download copies in the country.
 It was also certified gold for 500,000 master ringtones sold in the region.
 As of August 2014, "Ain't No Other Man" has sold 1,783,000 copies in the United States alone.